Biggest fuck up

 That doesn’t mean I don’t love my children.
 I have a three-year-old boy and an eight-month-old girl, and sometimes I look at them and think they’re so goddamn gorgeous that I’d literally eat them if I could.
 Yes, parental love is essentially a kind of lunacy.
 So personally, sure – having kids has been a smash hit.
 But when it comes to my career?
 Absolute fuck-up, no question.

 Lots of contenders for this.
 People who text while you’re talking to them.
 The phrase ‘jump on a call’.
 Anyone who writes their LinkedIn profile in the third person.
-The Faintly Passive-Aggressive Nature of Sentence Case.
+The Faintly Passive-Aggressive Nature of Title Case.

 But my current bête noire is hackneyed and overly simplistic tone of voice advice.
 Specifically, the idea that crafting a brand voice is “really just about sounding more human”.
 Even typing it makes me want to stab someone in the eyeball with a small, sharp fork.

 I mean, let’s leave aside, for now, the fact that prefacing any advice with “it’s just about” is pretty much always going to leave you short.
 Very few things in business boil easily and conveniently down to only one thing.

 The most obvious problem with this faux insight is what the fuck does it even mean?
 There are eight billion humans on this planet, and they all have different personalities and voices.
 If simply ruling out the idea of your business communicating like an animal or an extra-terrestrial is the best linguistic guidance you can muster, it’s probably a good idea to shut up.